stbarillas/Instrument-Manager/README.md

 #### 2. Clone the repository
 > 'Git clone https://github.com/stbarillas/Instrument-Manager.git'

+#### 3. SMTP Setup
+In order for notifications to work, you will need an email service.
+SendGrid SMTP is a free solution I use for development
+- Open 'Resource-Allocation-Manager\mysite\settings.py with your code editor of choice and enter your SendGrid SMTP settings (~Lines 120-130)

-3. Running in development mode
+#### 4. Running in development mode
 a.
-In resourceallocationmanager directory:
+In Resource-Allocation-Manager directory:
 i.
 Activate the virtual environment ii.
 Run python manage.py runserver iii.
 Activate the virtual environment in a separate CMD window